Nightjohn: Plot summary

+Reception

+Upon the novel's release, Publishers Weekly referred to Nightjohn as "among the most powerful of Paulsen's works" and highlighted how "impeccably researched" the novel was.

+Kirkus Reviews found that "some of the violence here is redundant: it's not necessary to describe three different but equally terrible deaths suffered by runaways set upon by dogs to make the point"; they concluded, however, that "the anguish is all too real in this brief, unbearably vivid book".

 Film adaptation

 The novel was adapted as a TV film which aired on the Disney Channel starring Carl Lumbly as John, Beau Bridges as the slaveholder, and introducing Allison Jones as Sarny.
 It was directed by Charles Burnett.